-Staff is seeking direction from the Financial Performance and Budget Committee on how to move forward with the newly discovered accounts.
+Staff is seeking direction from City Council on how to move forward with the newly discovered accounts.
 It is important to note that HdL, per our current hybrid contract, receives a contingency fee of 35% of the revenues received for performing discovery services if the fees and penalties are charged as outlined in RMC Chapter 5.04.
 In the event that the City deviates from RMC Chapter 5.04, HdL has offered the following four contingency fee options available to the City and staff has outlined their respective pros and cons.